April 02, 2020

 • In ConcurrentHashMap, at a time any number of threads can perform retrieval operation but for updation in object, thread must lock the particular segment in which thread want to operate.
 This type of locking mechanism is known as Segment locking or bucket locking.
 At a time 16 updation operations can be performed by threads.

 • null insertion is not possible in ConcurrentHashMap as key or value.
+If you attempt to insert a null key or null value, it will throw a NullPointerException.

 Why we need ConcurrentHashMap when we already have Hashtable?